VasuML07/MSNIT-CNN/README.md

 📊 Expected Performance

-With sufficient training epochs:
+With sufficient epochs:

 ~98–99% accuracy on MNIST test dataset

-(Default epochs can be increased for better results.)
+(Default epochs can be increased for improved results.)

 🛠 Tech Stack
 💻 Core Language

-🧠 Deep Learning
+🤖 Deep Learning